it-jhack/awesome-ai-tldr/content/timeline.md

 - <a href="https://www.theverge.com/2023/1/23/23567448/microsoft-openai-partnership-extension-ai" target="_blank">Microsoft extends OpenAI partnership</a> announcing a new multi-year, multi-billion dollar (reported to be $10 billion) investment in OpenAI.
 The deal will give a boost to Microsoft’s Azure cloud, while providing OpenAI with additional supercomputers to run its complex AI models and fuel its research.
 OpenAI's technology has also been integrated into apps like GitHub Copilot and Microsoft Designer through this partnership
 - <a href="https://www.engadget.com/chatgpt-100-million-users-january-130619073.html" target="_blank">ChatGPT reached 100 million monthly active users</a> only two months after its launch, becoming the fastest-growing consumer application in history.
 TikTok, in comparison, which was the previous owner of the record, took about nine months after its global launch to reach the same mark
 - Princeton student builds app to <a href="https://gptzero.me/" target="_blank">detect ChatGPT-generated text</a>.
 The release of ChatGPT has raised discussion in academia, with concerns about plagiarism and sourcing.
-Some of that concern may now be alleviated after the release of GPTZero, as it aims to mitigate the issue of "increasing AI plagiarism," the app's creator, Edward Tian, said on Twitter
+Some of that concern may now be alleviated after the release of GPTZero, as it aims to mitigate the issue of "increasing AI plagiarism", the app's creator, Edward Tian, said on Twitter

 ## 2022